 The best places to visit in May for those last rays of sunshine

-The month of May brings with it the end of the Easter school holidays and cool weather.
-Whether you’re looking to take advantage of off-peak prices or you want to extend your summer days just that little bit longer, there are some perfect places to do both that won’t break the bank.
+The month of May brings with it the end of autumn and the end of the school holiday break.
+Whether you're looking to take advantage of off-peak prices, want to extend the sunshine just that little bit longer or just want to escape the kids after a long break trying to amuse them, there are some perfect places that can do all that and more without breaking the bank.

 2. Best city to visit: Los Angeles